 There are many things you could do to keep these hair dye problems in check.
+Here are some hair care tips to tackle such problems.
 The first and foremost thing to do is a patch test.
 Apply a bit of the dye on a small part of your body and wait for 48 hours.
 If you develop any form of burning, stinging or inflammation, do not apply it to your hair.

 You should also keep a healthy scalp before going for a treatment.
 Use scalp shampoos that remove any dandruff or germs present.
 Avoid washing your hair two days before your hair dye treatment, to allow the natural oils to coat your hair.

 Once you’ve got the colouring done, it is important to keep your hair hydrated and clean.
 Use conditioners and essential oils that are meant for coloured hair.
 Get rid of any heat treatment, such as straighteners and hair blowers, as these can dry out your hair even more.
 Shampoo regularly, while protecting your head from UV rays, pollution, and dust.
 But ensure not to over-wash your clean hair as that can also dry out your strands.